microsoft/project-rome/Project Rome for Android (preview release)/how-to guides/discover-remote-devices-android.md

 ```

 ## Implement the handler for discovery events
-From here, the procedure for handling events, retrieving **RemoteSystem** objects, and connecting to remote devices is exactly the same as in [Launch an app on a remote device (Android)](launch-a-remote-app-android.md).
+From here, the procedure for handling events, retrieving **RemoteSystem** objects, and connecting to remote devices is exactly the same as in [Getting started with Connected Devices (Android)](getting-started-rome-android.md).
 In short, the **RemoteSystem** objects are passed in as parameters of the **RemoteSystemAdded** events, which are raised by the **RemoteSystemDiscovery** object and handled by the implementation of **IRemoteSystemDiscoveryListener** that was provided to it.

 ## Discover devices by address input
 Some devices may not be associated with a user's MSA or discoverable with a scan, but they can still be reached if the client app uses a direct address.
 This can either be the IP address or the machine name for the device.
 If a valid host string is provided, the corresponding **onRemoteSystemAdded** event will be thrown and handled.